CliMA/ClimaWorkshops/intro-best-practices/best-practices.md

 # 4. Move to the cluster

+For a "How-to guide" on how to configure your ssh and connect to Caltech's cluster, see these [ssh notes](ssh.md).

 ## 4.1.
 Create a new repository on github

 - Go to github.com, and click + in the top right hand corner